org-cloudbees-dragan/traditional-ha/README.md

 * Engine: 24.0.6
 * Compose: v2.22.0-desktop.2
 * Docker-compose v3
+* gettext (for using envsubst in the up.sh script to render the docker-compose template)
-* Web browsers, Firefox, and Chrome has been tested
+* Web browsers, Firefox, and Chrome have been tested
 * ping (not mandatory, but used in the `up.sh` script to test name resolution)
-* ssh-keygen (`up.sh`  generates a ssh private and public key used by the ssh build agent)
+* ssh-keygen (`up.sh`  generates a SSH private and public key used by the SSH build agent)
 * Optional: Add a CloudBees Wildcard License to avoid the license screen.
-  * If you don't have a license now ignore these sub steps, you can request a trial license later in the Operations Center welcome screen
+  * If you don't have a license now ignore these sub-steps, you can request a trial license later in the Operations Center welcome screen
-  * If you have a CloudBees wildcard license, create the following files and add the licence certificate and key there
+  * If you have a CloudBees wildcard license, create the following files and add the license certificate and key there
    ```
     mkdir secrets
     touch secrets/cb-wildcard-license.cert # Add the license certificate